Marketing vs Branding: Which One Grows Your Business?

 Standard brand architecture models include:

-The best architecture depends on your business strategy, target markets, and how much brand equity transfer is desirable between offerings.
+The best architecture depends on your business strategy, target markets, and the degree of brand equity transfer you desire between offerings.

 Clear brand architecture helps customers understand product relationships and makes internal brand management more efficient.